 What Are the Typical Contents of Methodology

-For those who are submitting their dissertation as a single paper, then their methodology should also touch on any modifications that they had to make as their work progressed.
+For those who are submitting their dissertation as a single paper, their methodology should also touch on any modifications they had to make as their work progressed.

 Choosing your Methodology and Research Design

-An intensive read of such books can help you to devise your research philosophy and choose the appropriate methods.
-Any limitations or weaknesses of your chosen research approach should also be explained as well as the methods to overcome them.
+An intensive read of such books can help you devise your research philosophy and choose the appropriate methods.
+Any limitations or weaknesses of your chosen research approach should also be explained, as well as the strategies to overcome them.

 How to Structure Methodology Chapter of your Dissertation